syncfusion-content/angular-api-docs/api/angular2/ejGrid.md

 ---

 #ejGrid
-The grid can be easily configured to the DOM element, such as div. you can create a grid with a highly customizable look and feel.
+The grid can be easily configured to the DOM element using the 'ej-grid' html tag.
+You can create a grid with a highly customizable look and feel.

 ####Syntax
 $(element).ejGrid(options)